Poorna-Chandra-D/ChunkWise_AI/README.md

 🎯 Key Takeaway:
 You don't need to be an AI researcher to build powerful tools — just the right architecture, creativity, and motivation.

-👨‍💻 Full code is now on GitHub → (Link in comments) This wraps up the “Chat With Docs” dev series — but new experiments are on the way.
+👨‍💻 Full code is now on GitHub → [https://github.com/Poorna-Chandra-D/ChunkWise_AI.git](https://github.com/Poorna-Chandra-D/ChunkWise_AI)

+This wraps up the “Chat With Docs” dev series — but new experiments are on the way.

 🙌 Thanks for following along!
 Drop a 🔥 if you'd try building something similar!